Digital activists challenge Uganda's harsh new internet law

 Critics range from the Committee to Protect Journalists to Amnesty International, which called the legislation “draconian.”

-“This piece of legislation threatens the right to freedom of expression online, including the right to receive and impart information, on the pretext of outlawing unsolicited, false, malicious, hateful, and unwarranted information," Amnesty International's Muleya Mwananyanda said in a statement.
+“This piece of legislation threatens the right to freedom of expression online, including the right to receive and impart information, on the pretext of outlawing unsolicited, false, malicious, hateful, and unwarranted information," Amnesty International's Muleya Mwananyanda said.

 “It is designed to deliberately target critics of government and it will be used to silence dissent and prevent people from speaking out.”